david-boles/ofr-testing_bundle/README.md

   "unlisted": true
 }
 ```
-The `unlisted` attribute is intended for resources that will primarily be used within other resources and therefore shouldn't be found individually.
+The `unlisted` tells the site not to make finding the resource individually very easy.
+It will not prevent the resource from being used in, linked from, or indexed by any other resources.
+It also does not prevent it from being featured.

 ## `DocumentInfo` Objects
 `DocumentInfo` objects are a subset of `ResourceInfo` objects and contain metadata about documents provided by a bundle.
 In addition to a `name`, optional `description`, and `type` of `document` attributes they require a `url` attribute: